Cortisone: What is Cortisone + How Do I Know If I Need One

 - Gout (often in the 1st toe)

-There are 3 main reasons why your GP might prescribe you a cortisone injection:
+There are 3 main reasons why your Doctor might prescribe you a cortisone injection:

 - Your pain is significant (very intense)

-- You have had your pain/injury for a long time.
+- You have had your pain/injury for a long time and prioritise immediate relief

 The relief from cortisone is different for everyone.
 Some say it works like magic, and others do not report as good results.

 While it is common to feel immediate relief after the injection, do not be fooled.
 This immediate relief is most likely due to the anesthetic that has been administered with the corticosteroid (all in the same injection).
 The anesthetic will wear off in around 24hours.
-The effects of the corticosteroid itself may take 2-4 weeks to feel the full benefit.
+The effects of the corticosteroid itself may take 2-4 weeks to feel the full benefit (and some say even longer).

-If you are interested in possibly having a cortisone injection, have a chat with your GP.
-Your physio will be able to give you advice and information, however it is ultimately up to you and your GP.
+If you are interested in possibly having a cortisone injection, talk with your Doctor.
+Your decision is ultimately up to you and your Doctor.